ipfs/community/dignified-js.md

 #### a) Linting & Code Style

-We have been using [standard](https://github.com/feross/standard) as the code style of our choice for some time now and are very happy with it.
+We have been using [standard](https://github.com/feross/standard) as the code style of our choice for some time now and are happy with it.
 The only addition that we are adding is an enforced use of [strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode) to avoid issues we had when using ES2015 features outside of strict mode.
-For added flexibility we are using [eslint](http://eslint.org/) directly, with the [eslint-config-standard](https://github.com/feross/eslint-config-standard) instead of the regular [standard module](https://github.com/feross/standard).
+For added flexibility we are using [eslint](http://eslint.org/), with the [eslint-config-standard](https://github.com/feross/eslint-config-standard) instead of the regular [standard module](https://github.com/feross/standard).

 #### b) Test